Nut Butter Morning Oats | Ultralight Backpacking Recipe

 - Put all dry ingredients in a bag or leakproof container to be used in the backcountry.

-- Pack 2 Tbsp (32 g or 1 x 1.1 oz packet) nut butter of choice to be added to the meal when consumed.
+- Pack 1 packet (2 Tbsp) of nut butter of choice to be added to the meal when consumed.

 FIELD

-- Add 5 oz (150 mL) cold water to the bag or leakproof container with the dry ingredients.
+- Add 5 oz (150 mL) cold water to the bag or leakproof container.

 - Stir to mix well.

-- Add 2 Tbsp (32 g or 1 x 1.1 oz packet) nut butter to the mixture and stir to mix well.
+- Add 1 packet (2 Tbsp) of nut butter to the mixture and stir to mix well.

-- Let the mixture stand for at least 15 minutes allowing the oats to soften and mixture to thicken.
+- Let the mixture stand for at least 15 minutes, allowing the oats to soften and the mixture to thicken.
 Allow the meal to stand for up to 60 minutes to reach the consistency of overnight oats.
-See meal prep tip below.
+See the meal prep tip below.

 - When the desired consistency is reached, stir to mix well and enjoy!